-21.1 MITSkills has several policies/procedures which are associated with the Data Protection Policy policies include:
+21.1 MITSkills has several policies/procedures which are associated with the Data Protection Policy policies, including:

-Use of Email and Internet Policy Staff Management Policy CCTV Policy
+Use of IT Equipment, Email, Internet Use, Netiquette, Password and Electronic Signatures Policy

+Staff Management Policy

+CCTV Policy

 22. EQUALITY IMPACT ASSESSMENT

 22.1 MITSkills is committed to the promotion of equality, diversity and providing a supportive environment for all members of our community.
 Our commitment means that this policy has been reviewed to ensure that it does not discriminate (either intentionally or unintentionally) any of the protected characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation and meets our obligations under the Equality Act 2010.
 Therefore, this policy has no adverse impact on any of the above protected groups.